Home » Drawing Tutorials » Car Parts » How to Draw a Car Seat

 Step 4 – Trace the car seat and draw the adjusters

-Now trace all outlines, stitches, and parts of the car seat, to make it beautiful and clean.
+Now trace all outlines, stitches, and parts of the car seat, to make it realistic and clean.
 On the lower part, depict the seat controls.
 The outer silhouette should feel crisp.
 The stitching lines must follow the contour logically.
 Place the adjuster controls low on the seat base, indicating levers or electronic switches depending on the type of vehicle.

 Trace the car seat and draw the adjusters